lucthienphong1120/Aircrack-ng-handbook/Usage.md

 - `mon0` is the name of your interface in monitor mode
 - `XX:XX:XX:XX:XX:XX` is the bssid of target network
 - `-c X` is the channel of target network
+- `out` is the filename to capture the WPA handshake
+- `password.txt` is the filename to brute force

 ## Scan network around